 ALTER TABLE Coupon ADD COLUMN signature BYTEA;

 And then in the application on creation of the coupon we create the signature, on reading the coupon we validate the signature.
-You can also have all the data including the code in a JSONB field and encrypt it (additionally have the code for queries as a SQL field in that case).
+You can also have all the data including the code in a JSONB field and encrypt it (additionally have the code

-To create the signature we transform the coupon into a string or byte array, the easiest way often is to marshall the coupon into JSON.
+the coupon into JSON.
 Then we create a hash for the string, create a signature from the private key and the hash.
 We can validate the signature then with creating the hash again and checking with a public key.

-With this in place, someone needs to know the secret signing key to create valid coupons.
-A simple INSERT no longer works.
+no longer works.
 Depending on where you get the secret key from (a file, ENV, Vault, AWS), the group of people who can forge a coupon gets smaller and smaller.
 But even with the key in an ENV environment variable, PHP DB users and DB admins no longer can forge coupons—with the key supplied by AWS, practically no one can if done correctly (implement key rotation).

-On to some Go code.
-One way to sign as mentioned is to marshall the coupon into JSON, then create a signature for the JSON object, then store the signature.
+the coupon into JSON, then create a signature for the JSON object, then store the signature.
 To validate, do the same thing again, but validate the signature with the stored signature.

 package main